 - Please pray that the government will have compassion on people living in poverty around the world and restore spending to previous levels.

 - Write to your MP to let them know that you would like the UK to keep its promises on aid.
 You can find your MP and their contact details here.

 - Pray that the UK will use the upcoming COP26 summit to tackle the biggest global challenges we face, including the climate emergency and a sustainable coronavirus recovery.
-For more information and ways to take action visit our Reboot campaign page.

 - Please consider donating to our UK Aid Cut Appeal to support people living in poverty during these desperate times.